 CMS indicates that this information can be contained in the relevant sections of the certification, or in a special section dedicated to the development of the rate range.

 The Guide also specifies procedures for rate and contract amendments for actuaries certifying rate ranges.
-Capitation rates within a certified actuarially sound rate range cannot be modified without a revised rate certification unless the changes to the paid capitation rates are less than 1.0% [Section I.A.ix.(c)].
+Capitation rates within a certified actuarially sound rate range cannot be modified without a revised rate certification unless the changes to the paid capitation rates are less than 1.0% within the certified rate range [Section I.A.ix.(c)].
 For these limited payment changes, new or revised rate certifications are not required [Section I.A.xiii.(d)].
 For changes greater than 1.0%, additional documentation is required, including a revised rate certification.
 It should be noted that this guidance is more restrictive than the de minimis rate adjustment permissible when rate ranges are not in use, which is specified as less than 1.5% of the capitation rate per rate cell, consistent with 42 CFR § 438.7(c)(3).

 In addition, Accelerated Rate Reviews require that the choice to certify a rate or rate range must be consistent with the previous full review.
 As stated by CMS in the Final Rule, this change provides state programs that develop rate ranges with greater flexibility in the rate certification process.

 2. DOCUMENTATION OF COVID-19 IMPACT